 Proof of Negligence

 A plaintiff in a negligence case must show proximate cause.
 Merely because a pool does not have an enclosure is not evidence of negligence.
 Rather, the lack of enclosure must be somehow tied to an injury.
 If the ladders at a construction site are not in proper working order but you chose to jump off the roof instead of using it, then you cannot say that the ladder was the proximate cause of your injury.

 Proof of Damages

 Finally, a plaintiff must show damages.
 Even if all of the above elements are met, but you suffered no harm because of them, an attorney is unlikely to take your case.
 If the ladder at the construction site did not work correctly but you suffered no harm from it, a negligence case should not be brought.
 We understand that bringing suit might prevent another person from suffering the harm that you avoided, but our justice system is not constructed that way in most cases.
 If your damages or injuries are slight, it is best to at least consult with an attorney at Resmini Law Firm to determine whether it is worth your time.

-The Resmini Law Offices is a well-respected firm completely dedicated to helping clients who are injured recover what is due.
+The Resmini Law Offices is a well-respected firm completely dedicated to helping clients recover compensation in their personal injury case.
 We are proud to have served clients in Rhode Island, Massachusetts, Connecticut and Florida for 50 years.
 For more information, call us at (401) 751-8855 or toll free at 1-855-RESMINI.
 We would be happy to consult with you in our offices in Rhode Island, Connecticut, Massachusetts and Florida, free of charge.
 Or, feel free to email us for a consultation.